rayhog/aviator-jekyll-template/_documentation/tql1.04.md

     * The Software Product node has an attribute called product.<br>
     * We use MATCH to select the `SOFTWARE_PRODUCT` node and the `product` attribute to filter for Adobe.<br>
     * View the list of attributes that you can use on the Software Product page, or you use <br>
-      `MATCH(x:SOFTWARE_PRODUCT) RETURN x` to view a list of attributes.
+      `MATCH(x:SOFTWARE_PRODUCT) RETURN x` query to view a list of attributes.
       <br>
     * Use the WHERE clause with the equals operator to specify the condition `product = "Adobe"`.<br>
   <br>
   `MATCH (s:SOFTWARE_PRODUCT) WHERE s.product = "Adobe" Return s`

   <br>
-  In this example, software products that have Adobe in the name fields are returned.<br>
+  In this example, software products that have Adobe in the product fields are returned.<br>
   <br>

    You must add an alias before the colon for nodes that you reference with the RETURN clause in the MATCH statement.
 The return clause references the alias to generate the query ouput.